-- How long will it take to resolve my complaint?
+- How long does it take to resolve a complaint/case?

-- Will the appraiser be told who filed the complaint?
+- Will the appraiser or AMC be told who filed the complaint?

-- What can I do to avoid having a complaint filed against me?
+- What can an appraiser or AMC do to avoid having a complaint filed against them?

 Question: What is the function of BREA’s Enforcement Unit?

-Answer: BREA investigates the background of applicants and licensees with convictions for criminal violations of law or who have engaged in other conduct that calls into question their fitness for licensure.
-BREA also investigates complaints of unlawful or unethical activities filed against licensed appraisers, educational course providers and persons acting in a capacity that requires a license.
+Investigate complaints of unlawful and unethical activities filed against licensed appraisers, AMCs, educational course providers and persons acting in a capacity that requires a license.

-Answer: A complaint may be filed any time you have a legitimate complaint against a licensed appraiser.
+Answer: A complaint may be filed at any time there is a legitimate complaint with supporting documentation.
 Complaints should be filed as soon as possible after the event.

-Answer: You may obtain a complaint form by visiting the Forms page on this website, or by contacting BREA at the numbers listed below.
-Then simply complete the form and send it, along with all relevant documents, to BREA, Enforcement Unit, 1102 Q St., Suite 4100, Sacramento, CA 95811.
+Answer: A complaint form can be obtained by visiting the Forms page on this website, or by contacting BREA at the numbers listed below.
+Complete the form and send it, along with relevant documents to BREA, Enforcement Unit, 1102 Q Street, Suite 4100, Sacramento, CA 95811.

 Question: Who typically files complaints?